Shopfitters can work in an office, a workshop, a machine shop or a paint shop.

 Salaries typically range depending on location and overtime.
 Self-employed shopfitters set their own pay rates.

-You don’t need any formal qualifications to be a shopfitter but it helps to have Standard Grades/National 4 or 5s, GCSEs, Welsh Baccalaureates in English and Maths at A*-C, or the WJEC GCSE in Construction.
+You don’t need any formal qualifications to be a shopfitter but it helps to have Standard Grades/National 4 or 5s, GCSEs in English and Maths grades 9-4 (A*-C), or the Welsh Baccalaureate.

 Some people move into the trade from another area of construction, such as carpentry and joinery.